HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Human Subject Studies

 \subsection{Experimental Procedure}

 Upon recruitment to the study, subjects were given a briefing regarding the purpose and scope of the experiment.
 The experimenter walked subjects through the interface and showed a brief video of the interaction.
 Once a subject read through the IRB approved consent form, they were assigned a subject ID number and given the opportunity to experiment with the interface before starting the three trials.
-For each subject, the scenario ordering and target location was randomized to account for learning improvements.
-This proved valuable as subjects often reported that they gained a better understanding of how to interact with the robot over the course of the trials.
+For each subject, the scenario ordering and target location was randomized between three initial target and robot start points to account for learning improvements.
 For each scenario, subjects were given a maximum of 15 minutes (900 seconds) to find the target with the drone.
+The maximum time was increased from 10 minutes after preliminary human trails, to allow for data collection.
 After each scenario, the subject filled out a questionnaire to rate their subjective workload and trust observations.
-Once all three scenarios had been finished, the subject was paid using an Amazon gift card and dismissed.
+Once all three scenarios had been finished, the subject was paid and dismissed.